 The Toya Bungkah hot spring in the Kintamani Village region is one of the top spots in Bali to visit.
 Toya is the Indonesian word for water, and Bungkah is the Indonesian term for stone.
 Toya Bungkah, then, refers to water that seeps through fractures in the rock.
 When you arrive at Toya Bungkah Hot Springs, expect the water to be warm (about 38-39 C) in the bathing pool.
 The water is also said to have therapeutic powers, that being said, the water is able to treat a variety of skin ailments.

-Some of the best things to do near Mount Batur are-
+What are the best things to do near Mount Batur?

 The opening hours of Tirta Empul Temple are from 8:00 am to 6:00 pm every day.

 How long do you have to spend at Tirta Empul?